axcore/unilib/README.md

 ## Want to play?
 Download unigame [here](https://github.com/axcore/unigame)

 - **unigame** is a traditional voxel game with many beautiful biomes and lots of stuff to collect
-- It includes [unilib](https://github.com/axcore/unilib), most of the core functions of [minetest_game](https://github.com/minetest/minetest_game), and much, much more besides
+- It includes [unilib](https://github.com/axcore/unilib), [unimobs](https://github.com/axcore/unimobs), most of the core functions of [minetest_game](https://github.com/minetest/minetest_game), and much, much more besides
 - Many optional features are turned **on** by default

+## Want more stuff?
+Add some expansion packs!

+- **unilib** expansion packs provide material that are not included in **unilib**, for one reason or another
+- The [unimobs](https://github.com/axcore/unimobs) pack provides dozens of creatures (and a few monsters)
+- The [unidrinks](https://github.com/axcore/unidrinks) pack (18+) provides various alcholic drinks
+- The [unitest](https://github.com/axcore/unitest) pack is an empty template for creating your own expansion packs

 ## unilib runs with (nearly) everything